Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 ### Key Concepts

-**State (aka, Mutable State)** &mdash; Refers to a program's stored values at any given time.
+- **State (aka, Mutable State)** &mdash; Refers to a program's stored values at any given time.

-**Mutation** &mdash; The act of updating some state in-place.
+- **Mutation** &mdash; The act of updating some state in-place.

-**Higher-Order Functions** &mdash; a function that does at least one of the following:
+ - **Higher-Order Functions** &mdash; a function that does at least one of the following:

-takes one or more functions as arguments (i.e. procedural parameters), returns a function as its result.
+&nbsp;&nbsp;&nbsp; - takes one or more functions as arguments (i.e. procedural parameters), &nbsp;&nbsp;&nbsp; - returns a function as its result.

-**Imperative programming** &mdash; A programming paradigm that uses statements that change a program's state.
+- **Imperative programming** &mdash; A programming paradigm that uses statements that change a program's state.
 Consists of commands for the computer to perform and implements algorithms in explicit steps.

-- OOP typically follows the Imperative Programming paradigm.
+&nbsp;&nbsp;&nbsp; - OOP typically follows the Imperative Programming paradigm.

-**Declarative programming** &mdash; Focuses on what the program should accomplish without specifying how the program should achieve the result.
+- **Declarative programming** &mdash; Focuses on what the program should accomplish without specifying how the program should achieve the result.
 It seeks to minimize or eliminate *side effects* by describing __*what*__ the program must accomplish rather than describing __*how*__ to accomplish it.

-- Functional Programming (FP) is considered a subset of Declarative Programming paradigm.
+&nbsp;&nbsp;&nbsp; - Functional Programming (FP) is considered a subset of Declarative Programming paradigm.

-**Pure Functions** &mdash; A function is pure if it meets two criteria:
+- **Pure Functions** &mdash; A function is pure if it meets two criteria:
-	- It always produces the same output if given the same input.
+&nbsp;&nbsp;&nbsp; - It always produces the same output if given the same input.
-	- It does not produce external side effects (they do not change any data or state outside of themselves)
+&nbsp;&nbsp;&nbsp; - It does not produce external side effects (they do not change any data or state outside of themselves)

 <!-- TODO: show example of pure function? -->